THE ROUTE:

 There will be two staffed checkpoints, but there will be no aid stations along the way - your team is responsible for all of your food, water, clothing and well being for the duration of the race.
 There is no cell service on most of the route.

 Total on-course times are usually between 5 and 10 hours at a good race pace under good weather conditions.
 This can be significantly longer if weather or other complications arise.
-There will be specified cutoff times at the two checkpoints that have to be met for teams to be allowed to continue.
+The cutoff times for race continuation are 1:00PM at Checkpoint 1 and 4:00PM at Checkpoint 2.
 Teams that fail to make the cutoff times will be taken to Meany Lodge from the checkpoints via snowmobile (riding or being towed).

 Race volunteers will do their best to set a skin track on the route, but winter weather is unpredictable.
 Losing the skin track or having it become covered in blowing or falling snow is a very likely possibility.
 Therefore it is critical that your team is equipped and capable of doing your own route finding to the destination or exiting via a bailout route if necessary.
 There is no guarantee that you will be able to follow a marked trail or skin track.
 You must be responsible for your own navigation and route finding in the event that conditions make this necessary.